tducey03/dwave-scikit-learn-plugin/README.md

 (569, 20)
 ```

 For large problems, the default runtime may be insufficient.
-You can use the NL solver's
+You can use the nonlinear (NL) solver's
 [`time_limit`](https://docs.ocean.dwavesys.com/en/stable/docs_system/reference/generated/dwave.system.samplers.LeapHybridCQMSampler.min_time_limit.html)
 method to find the minimum accepted runtime for your problem; alternatively, simply submit as above
 and check the returned error message for the required runtime.